PennyLaneAI/catalyst/FRONTEND.md

 ### Tracer

-Tracers are the objects which track arguments of input programs.
-By means of tracers, Jax turns Python interpretation process into a process of program transformation.
+Tracers are the objects which track arguments of input program.
+By means of tracers, Jax uses Python interpretation process for program compilation.

 Jax tracers are Python classes having the following properties: